hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-glance-ceph-interoperability.md

 ##Helion OpenStack Glance-Ceph Interoperability

-Glance images along with Cinder and Nova are stored on Ceph RADOS Block Device (RBD).
-The benefit of storing Glance image, Cinder volume, and Nova nodes on RDB are as follows:
+Image Operations (Glance), Volume Storage (Cinder) and Compute (Nova)  files are stored on Ceph RADOS Block Device (RBD).
+The benefit of storing Glance images, Cinder volume, and Nova nodes on RDB are:

 * Snapshots
 * Live migration